RHERC study examines the use of the Area Deprivation Index in rural applications

 “This review shows that while ADI is being used frequently in the scientific literature, there is a great deal of heterogeneity in how it is operationalized and no evidence of how it relates to rurality.
 These limitations in the larger body of evidence have implications for what we know about how it may perform in research, policy, and practice,” stated Balio.

 The study’s authors concluded that future research is needed to understand how applications of the ADI may differentially affect communities and individuals by rurality, race, and ethnicity.
-The ETSU/NORC Rural Health Equity Research Center is a partnership of the ETSU Addiction Science Center, the ETSU Center for Rural Health Research, and the NORC Walsh Center for Rural Health Analysis and is one of eight federally funded rural health research centers in the country.
+The ETSU/NORC Rural Health Research Center is a partnership of the ETSU Addiction Science Center, the ETSU Center for Rural Health Research, and the NORC Walsh Center for Rural Health Analysis and is one of eight federally funded rural health research centers in the country.
 RHERC’s mission is to develop strategies and recommendations for policymakers, rural health care providers, and rural communities to mitigate the individual and community-level impacts of substance use disorder (SUD), improve access to health care and social services, and improve population health.
 This study was funded by the Health Resources and Services Administration (HRSA) and the U.S. Department of Health and Human Services (HHS) under the Rural Health Research Grant Cooperative Agreement.

 Read the study here